 - Since you do not flex your waist, your rectus abdominis and obliques only act as stabilizers.

 - Make the lying alternating straight leg raise more difficult by performing it on an inclined board, on a captain’s chair, or while hanging from a bar.

 - Make the exercise easier by either flexing your knees or allowing your heels to touch the floor.

 - Alternating your legs places less stress on your lower back compared with raising both legs at the same time.

-Lying alternating leg raise video
+Lying alternating straight leg raise video